CIOSC/CAS-Digital-Trust/scheme/profiles/digital-identity-profile.md

-# Certification Sub-scope: Trusted Digital Identity
+# Digital Identity Profile

 ***

 * Please note that the **national standard** [CAN/CIOSC 103-1: 20XX (Second Edition) | Digital Trust & Identity – Part 1](../docs/DRAFT-CAN_CIOSC-103-1-200XX_D1_2ndE.pdf) is currently available as a pre-published unofficial copy on this repo.
 The official copy will be published, once approved by ballot, on the [CIOSC website](https://ciostrategycouncil.com/standards/find-a-standard/standards-in-digital-trust/digital-trust-fundamentals/).

 ***

+## Certification Sub-Scope: Digital Identity

 ## For the purposes of this conformity assessment scheme sub-scope